Frank Hudson (American football): 1897 season

+Hudson gained national notice during the 1897 season as a kicking star.

 In 1897, Hudson gained acclaim for drop-kicking field goals against two of the top teams in the country—Yale and Penn.
 Hudson accounted for all of Carlisle's points in a 20–10 loss to Penn at Franklin Field in Philadelphia.
 The New York Times wrote that "little Hudson showed his ability as a kicker by dropping the ball squarely between the posts."
 The game against Yale was played at the Polo Grounds in New York, and The New York Times described Hudson's field goal as follows:"[S]teadying himself for an instant the ball was dropped and with a delicate touch from his foot was sent sailing straight as a die toward the Yale goal.
 The spectators held their breath and watched the ball as it sailed on just over the heads of the Yale players and finally dropped over the bar.
 Then they cheered and young Hudson was the hero of the day.
 The goal was one of the prettiest ever seen ..."

 The success of the Carlisle football team was a source of great pride for Native Americans.
 In 1897, the Indian Helper (the Carlisle school newspaper) described a celebration that greeted the football team on its return from a game played in New York City against Yale University:"On Monday morning after breakfast, the football team, who returned the evening before from the Yale game which was played at New York last Saturday, was treated to a free ride across the parade, in the large four horse herdic, drawn by the entire battalion.
 Capt.
 Pierce, Frank Cayou, Frank Hudson, and Martin Wheelock occupied the small phaeton drawn by boys, and went in advance of the others.
 The band played lively marches, as handkerchiefs waved and mouths shouted.
 The demonstration was a great surprise to all making a unique scene for such an early morning hour.
 The school is proud of the record made for clean playing, and were gratified that the boys scored.”